tintin554/multilayerpy/README.md

 A more detailed description of how MultilayerPy works is outlined in the reference manual and in the upcoming manuscript (close to submission).

 ## Installation
+There are currently two ways of installing MultilayerPy:

+#### 1) Download the .zip file
 The easiest way to install MultilayerPy on your system is to download this repository as a .zip file from the releases tab in this repository.

+#### 2) Clone the Git Hub repository
-However, the easiest way to keep an up-to-date version on your system is to clone the repository using git and the command line:
+To keep an up-to-date version on your system, clone the repository using git and the command line:

 `$ git clone https://github.com/tintin554/kinetic-multilayer-model-builder.git`